 Adjustable-rate mortgages that we may purchase or that may back securities that we purchase will typically be subject to periodic and lifetime interest rate caps.
 Periodic interest rate caps limit the amount an interest rate can increase during any given period.
-Lifetime interest rate caps limit the amount an interest rate can increase during any given period.
-Lifetime interest rate caps limit the amount an interest rate can increase during any given period.
-Lifetime interest rate caps limit the amount an interest rate can increase during any given period.
-Lifetime interest rate caps limit the amount an interest rate can increase during any given period.
 Lifetime interest rate caps limit the amount an interest rate can increase through the maturity of a mortgage loan we may purchase or that may back securities that we may purchase.
 Our borrowings typically will not be subject to similar restrictions.
 Accordingly, in a period of rapidly increasing interest rates, the interest rates paid on our borrowings could increase without limitation while caps on mortgages could limit the interest rates on our investments in ARMs.
 This problem is magnified for hybrid ARMs and ARMs that are not fully indexed.
 Further, some hybrid ARMs and ARMs may be subject to periodic payment caps on the mortgages that result in a portion of the interest being deferred and added to the principal outstanding.
 As a result, we may receive less cash income on hybrid ARMs and ARMs than we need to pay interest on our related borrowings.
 These factors could reduce our net interest income and cause us to suffer a loss.